-Even though beets have substantial health benefits, few of us do not eat enough to experience those advantages.
-Professional athletes and many fitness enthusiasts rely on beetroot supplements to provide the advantage they're looking for.
+Even though beets have substantial health benefits, most of us do not eat enough to experience those advantages.
+As a result, professional athletes and many fitness enthusiasts rely on beetroot supplements to provide the advantage they're looking for.
 Unfortunately, not all beet supplements are created equal—more on that below.

-This blog will tell you everything you need to know about the benefits of beets and what to look out for when buying a beet supplement.
+This blog will tell you everything you need to know about the benefits of beets and what to look out for when buying regular beets or beet supplements.

 What is beetroot?

-Beets (A.K.A. red beetroot) are a commonly known member of the amaranth family, which also includes red spinach, green spinach, and swiss chard.
-Like these other commonly known veggies, beets are a superfood providing high amounts of folate (vitamin B9), potassium, manganese, iron, and vitamin C.
+Beets (A.K.A. red beetroot) are a commonly known member of the amaranth family, which also includes red spinach (contains 5x more powerful nitrates than beets – more on it below), green spinach, and swiss chard.
+Like these other commonly known veggies, beets are considered a superfood providing high amounts of folate (vitamin B9), potassium, manganese, iron, and vitamin C.

-Beets are somewhat high in one other nutrient — inorganic nitrates — which are largely responsible for the performance benefits that many people use beets for.
+Beets are somewhat high in one other nutrient — inorganic nitrates — which are largely responsible for the performance & heart benefits that many people use beets for.

-The roots of beets are eaten whole or taken as a supplement in the form of juice, concentrate, powder, or extract form.
+The roots of beets are eaten whole or taken as a supplement in the form of juice, concentrate, powder, juice powder, or powder extract form.

-Watch out for the quality and dose of the active ingredients in beets and beet supplements you eat — you might not be getting what you think you are!
+You must understand the quality and dose of the active ingredients in beet supplements you consume — you might not be getting what you think you are!

 Why Are Beets Good For You

 Beets are an immensely powerful bioactive.
-The first documented use of beets in Germany and Italy was for medicinal purposes in the middle ages.
+The first documented use of beets in Germany and Italy was for medicinal purposes in the middle ages1

 You'll see from this list of benefits that beets still hold the title of a therapeutic plant today.